Cold-Blooded Texas Guv Vows to Dump Asylum Seekers in the Middle of D.C.

 He announced a range of other measures to crackdown on arrivals, including enhanced screenings of commercial vehicles coming through the border into Texas, boat blockades on the Rio Grande, and barbed or razor wire along frequently used river crossings.

-“EXCELLENT ideas,” Sen. Ted Cruz (R-TX) tweeted, adding that he filed federal legislation to also bus “illegal aliens” to liberal sanctuary cities like Palo Alto, Nantucket, Martha’s Vineyard, and Rehoboth Beach.
-(Welcoming undocumented immigrants is generally the purpose of sanctuary cities and states.)
+“EXCELLENT ideas,” a salivating Sen. Ted Cruz (R-TX) tweeted, adding that he filed federal legislation to also bus “illegal aliens” to liberal sanctuary cities like Palo Alto, Nantucket, Martha’s Vineyard, and Rehoboth Beach.
+(Welcoming undocumented immigrants is generally the point of sanctuary cities and states.)

+The Refugee and Immigrant Center for Education and Legal Services in Texas, the largest legal aid group of its kind in the state, pointed out that states can’t enforce federal immigration law, calling Abbott’s orders “fear mongering to a problem that doesn’t exist.”

+“We see what you are doing here, and it’s disgusting,” the group tweeted.
+“Greg Abbott is trying to Make Texas White Again.”